dnarvaez/virtualenv-bootstrap/README.md

 Copy the file into your project, then edit the value of the following variables at the top of it

+* start_message

+    A message to print when starting to build.

-* message
+* end_message

-    A message to print before starting.
+    A message to print when finishing to build.

 * environ_namespace